This article explains best practices for increasing user engagement and collecting quality data with Hyperfish.

 When there are a large number of valid responses, the 'Autocomplete' format type allows users to type-ahead and filter down from a predetermined list of options.

-To start using Drop-down or Autocomplete formats, create a new format from Settings -> Attributes -> Formats, select the 'Render As' type of Drop-down, or Autocomplete, and apply the new format to an attribute from the attribute's settings.
+To start using Drop-down or Autocomplete validation rules, Edit the attribute from Settings -> Attributes, select the validation tab, select the 'Render As' type of Drop-down or Autocomplete, and save the changes to the attribute.

 Text with Regular Expression - Configuring a text format with a regular expression pattern is a good way to validate user text input.
 For example, you can create a Phone format that makes sure all users fill out their phone numbers in the exact same way.